mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### Artifact (Immutable Artifact)
 The build output you deploy (e.g., container image).
 Built once per commit; the **same** artifact is promoted to staging then production.
 See: [CI/CD Constitution](../policy/ci_cd_constitution.md).

+### Artifact Provenance (Labels)
+Metadata embedded in the artifact that records version, commit SHA, build time, and dependency digest so you can trace exactly what’s running.
+See: [CI/CD Constitution](../policy/ci_cd_constitution.md).

 ### Artifact Registry
 A repository that stores built artifacts (e.g., container registry).
 Critical for “build once, promote many.”

+### At-least-once (Event Delivery)
+Delivery guarantee for events/logs where messages may be delivered more than once.
+Deduplicate downstream using a stable `correlation_id`.
+See: [CI/CD Constitution](../policy/ci_cd_constitution.md).

 ### Backfill
 A data migration step that populates or transforms existing rows to satisfy a new schema.
 Part of **Expand → Migrate → Contract**.